 In addition to a traditional merit scholarship, students are eligible to apply for a scholarship of up to $5,000 to be used toward a STEM-oriented enhanced academic experience (EAE) during their time at Lycoming.
 Students are also granted optional housing in the STEM Freshman Affinity Community and receive enhanced faculty/career advising.
 An interview or essay is required to apply.

 In addition to a traditional merit scholarship, students are eligible to apply for a scholarship of up to $5,000 to be used toward a start-up or other entrepreneurial experience during their time at Lycoming.
 Students also receive enhanced faculty/career advising.
 To be considered, students must give a presentation on a creative solution or idea.

 Students receiving Lycoming College scholarships or grants cannot receive total scholarship and grant aid from all sources in excess of tuition and fees (and room and board if a resident student).
 The Lycoming scholarship and/or grant will be reduced to meet this requirement.

 If a student receives a Tuition Remission Fee Waiver, a Tuition Exchange Scholarship, or Post 9/11 Yellow Ribbon Benefits, all Lycoming funded scholarships and awards become honorary.
 That is, the monetary value of the Lycoming scholarships and awards becomes zero.

-Students receiving a Trustee, Faculty, Dean's or other Lycoming Scholarship may add only one additional Lycoming-funded scholarship to their financial package.
-Examples of funded Lycoming scholarships include the Pennsylvania Free Enterprise Week (PFEW) scholarship, and talent awards in music, theatre, art, creative writing and film and video arts.
+Students receiving a merit award (mentioned above) may add only one additional Lycoming-funded scholarship to their financial package.
+Examples of funded Lycoming scholarships include the Pennsylvania Free Enterprise Week (PFEW) scholarship, the John E. Morgan Scholarship, and talent awards in music, theatre, art, creative writing and film and video arts.